Introduction

 Facility management in the healthcare sector: special requirements and trends

-Facility management in the healthcare sector has special requirements and trends.
-Hospitals and medical facilities must fulfil high standards in terms of hygiene, safety and comfort.
+Facility management in the healthcare industry has specific requirements and trends.
+Hospitals and medical facilities must meet high standards in terms of hygiene, safety and comfort.
 An example of successful healthcare facility managementStrategy is the implementation of a holistic energy management system.
 This enables hospitals to monitor and optimise their energy consumption.

 The challenges and potential disadvantages of facility management in the healthcare sector are manifold.
 On the one hand, hygiene and safety requirements are very high, which can result in additional costs and effort.
 In addition, hospitals and medical facilities have to deal with strict regulations and guidelines regarding the handling of medical waste and compliance with hygiene standards.